MNisarAli/Metrics-Webapp/README.md

 <!-- FUTURE FEATURES -->
 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add air pollution data for each country.
+- [ ] Add air pollution data for each city.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>